broadinstitute/flipbook/README.md

 python3 -m flipbook    # start server for all images in the current directory and subdirectories
 ```

-Below are more examples.
+Below are more example command lines.
 Run with `--help` to see all available options and their descriptions.

 ```
 python3 -m flipbook -x temp -x keyword2  /path/dir-with-images    #  -x are keyword(s) of paths to skip and /path/dir-with-images is the top level dir to search instead of the current dir